alifhughes/stage4notes/AINT351/practical/IAN-HOWARD-LAB-JOURNAL.markdown

 The task was to graph a representation of a default 2D distribution, which, in essence, is a normal probability distribution but of a higher dimension.
 At its heart, it derives from the central limit theorem as it shows two independently correlated set of random normal distributed data's mean still relatively equal to the median of the data values.

 If you were to reduce the number of samples, it reduces the density of the cluster in the middle and makes the results more sparse.
 Increasing the standard deviation increases the distance of the data's relation to the mean.
 Changing the value of the mean shifts the middle of the cluster to the value set.

-# TO REMEMBER
-- understanding of either rand or randn
-- understanding of mean var
-- insight into task
-- (matlab code)
-- What is the task
-- How i solve it
-- What does it mean

-- **Eplain**
-- How does changing number samples, bins effect what you see
-- Gaussian adding no tegether, doesn't matter what limit they tend to go to a guassain form
-- what constitutes a sensible choice
-- model data by estimate parameters

 ## 1. Generate a noisy line

 ![noisyLine-code](../img/noisyLine-code.png)\